YANZAAN/traffic-light-fuzzy/README.md

-# Traffic Lights Controller implementation example with C++ and fuzzylite®
+# Traffic Light Controller implementation example with C++ and fuzzylite®
+In 1965, the American mathematician Lotfi Zade put the fuzzy sets theory to scientific community.
+It formed the basis of the corresponding logic

+Initially this paradigm was perceived coldly due to differences with Aristotelian logic.
+However, in the future it'll stand like a basis for many other specified embedded systems

+This is an automated traffic control system based on fuzzy logic principle (so called fuzzy interference system - FIS)

 ## Parameters

-### Input
+### Input linguistic variables (strict: <$\beta$, T, X>)
-1. Count ratio
-2. Intensity ratio
+1. <Count ratio, (low, medium, high), 0..100%>
+2. <Intensity ratio, (low, medium, high), 0..100%>

-### Output
+### Output linguistic variables (strict: <$\beta$, T, X>)
-1. Red signal time
+1. <Red signal time, (low, medium, high), 20..90s>
-2. Green signal time
+2. <Green signal time, (low, medium, high), 20..90s>

+## Usage and restrictions
+Made with educational purpose.
+Free to use, modify etc.

 ## Run
 Run ``make && ./fuzzycheck`` (needs ``g++5``, ``make``)